ST_Next 2025: Action Beyond Pledges

 Today, the Molai Forest stands not just as a green sanctuary, but as a living classroom for researchers, botanists, and field ecologists.
 It demonstrates what long-term commitment to conservation can truly achieve.

-The speaker used this powerful story to draw attention to the larger issue of environmental education.
+Mr. Payeng used this powerful story to draw attention to the larger issue of environmental education.
 He highlighted a significant disconnect—students may study environmental science in classrooms, yet many cannot recognize the plants in their own surroundings.
-The message was clear: without experiential learning, we risk raising a generation that understands theory but lacks a real-world connection to the natural world.
-To address this, he strongly advocated for integrating climate and environmental education at the primary school level.
+He emphasized integrating experiential environmental education at the primary school level, warning that without it, students may learn theory without forming a real-world connection to nature.
 Early exposure, he noted, is key to developing a lasting respect for the environment and a sense of personal responsibility.

 Panel Discussion 1: EcoWomen Leaders – Cultivating Change from the Roots